decred/dcrdocs/docs/advanced/storing-login-details.md

 # **<i class="fa fa-hdd-o"></i> Storing Login Details**

-All parameters that are specified on the command line to dcrd, dcrwallet and dcrctl can also be kept in configuration files.
+All parameters that are specified on the command line while starting dcrd, dcrwallet and dcrctl can also be kept in configuration files.
 This is a good way of storing your login credentials so that you do not need to include them in scripts or type them into the terminal all the